tarm-project/tarm-io/doc/tutorials.rst

    </details>

-For more details see `Dynamic-Link Library Search Order <https://docs.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order>`_.
+For more details about DLLs lookup on Windows see `Dynamic-Link Library Search Order <https://docs.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order>`_.

 List of tutorials
 -----------------